praetoriandigital/cub-docs/api/applications.md

 If User is connected to Application, this Application will have read/write access to User's data and the same set of permissions as this User.
-For example, if User is org-admin, then Application will have permissions to edit Organization data and manage members of this Organization.
+For example, if User is an org-admin, then Application will have permissions to edit Organization data and manage members of this Organization.

 If a user token is used instead of a secret key for API access, you will have the same set of permissions as this User.

 ## Data connected to the Application
-Application connection to certain model instance determines whether Application will have read/write access to this instance and whether it will receive webhooks for this instance
+Application's connection to a certain model instance determines whether Application will have read/write access to this instance and whether it will receive webhooks for this instance
 ([more about when and where webhooks are sent](./webhooks.md#where-and-when-webhooks-are-sent))